-San Francisco Bay Area Transit Capital Priorities (FTA Sections 5307, 5337 and 5339) Program of Projects for FY 2016-17 thru FY 2019-20 MTC Resolution No. 4272
+San Francisco Bay Area Transit Capital Priorities (FTA Sections 5307, 5337 and 5339) Program of Projects for FY 2021-22 thru FY 2023-24 MTC Resolution No. 4510

-This resolution approves the FY2016-17 through FY2019-20 Transit Capital Priorities preliminary program of projects for inclusion in the Transportation Improvement Program (TIP).
-The program includes projects funded with FTA Section 5307 Urbanized Area, Section 5337 State of Good Repair, and Section 5339 Bus and Bus Facilities Formula Programs and initially only programs funds in the first year - FY2016-17.
-In addition, One Bay Area Grant Cycle 2 (OBAG 2) Transit Priorities funds are being programmed in MTC Resolution No. 4202, Revised, and AB 664 Bridge Toll revenues and BATA Project Savings are programmed in MTC Resolution No. 4262 and Resolution No. 4169, Revised, respectively, for FY2016-17 through FY2019-20 Transit Capital Priorities projects.
-This resolution will be amended to add the remainder of the FY2016-17 through FY2019-20 Transit Capital Priorities program at a future date.
+This resolution approves the FY2021-22 through FY2023-24 Transit Capital Priorities preliminary program of projects for inclusion in the Transportation Improvement Program (TIP).
+The program includes projects funded with FTA Section 5307 Urbanized Area, Section 5337 State of Good Repair, and Section 5339 Bus and Bus Facilities Formula Programs.
+In addition, One Bay Area Grant Cycle 2 (OBAG 2) Transit Priorities funds are programmed in MTC Resolution No. 4202, and AB 664 Bridge Toll revenues and BATA Project Savings are programmed in MTC Resolution No. 4513 and Resolution No. 4169, respectively, for FYs 2021-22 through 2023-24 Transit Capital Priorities projects.
+This resolution will be amended to add the remainder of the FY2021-22 through FY2023-24 Transit Capital Priorities program at a future date, and to adjust for actual FTA apportionments.